 4. Internet Identity

 Establishing your user identity on the internet is not fluid.
 Information on your internet identity often lives in disparate systems that may or may not communicate with each other.
-Of course, carrying using a social media login can help make this easier, but tech companies are working on better security & solutions.
+Of course, a social media login can help make this easier, but tech companies are working on better security & solutions.
 For instance, using blockchain for data portability and decentralized networks.

 5. Voting